Key Takeaways

 - Nylon – Nylon is a tough and wear-resistant synthetic polymer.
 It’s commonly used in clothing, fishing line, and other applications that need an ultralight material.

-- Low-Density Polyethylene (LDPE) – LDPE is a semi-crystalline and chemical-resistant thermoplastic commonly used in food packaging, toys, and other items requiring strength and flexibility.
+- Low-Density Polyethylene (LDPE) – LDPE is a semi-crystalline and chemical-resistant thermoplastic.
+The benefits of recycling these plastics are that they can be used in food packaging, toys, and other items requiring strength and flexibility.

 - PETG (Polyethylene Terephthalate Glycol-Modified) – PETG is a formable thermoplastic commonly used in food packaging, medical supplies, and other items requiring strength and portability.
-Can this recycled plastic be recycled again?
-Yes, and multiple times due to its formable and easy-to-fabricate properties.
+It is great for manufacturing plastics that can be recycled multiple times due to its formable and easy-to-fabricate properties.

-- Polycarbonate – Polycarbonate is a tough and heat-resistant thermoplastic commonly used in safety glasses, CDs, and other items requiring high strength.
+- Polycarbonate – Polycarbonate is a tough and heat-resistant thermoplastic commonly used in safety glasses, Blu-ray discs, and other items requiring high strength.

 - Polypropylene – Polypropylene is a strong yet flexible thermoplastic commonly used in packaging, food containers, and other items requiring strength and portability.